Japan rescuers battle to reach thousands trapped by floods

-Japanese emergency services and troops were scrambling on Thursday to reach thousands of homes cut off by devastating flooding and landslides that have killed dozens and caused widespread damage.
+Japanese emergency services and troops scrambled Thursday to reach people cut off by catastrophic flooding and landslides that have killed dozens and caused widespread damage, with more torrential rain forecast.

-Japan's Fire and Disaster Management Agency said Thursday more than 3,000 households were isolated, either by rising floodwater or roads destroyed by landslides, mostly in the hardest-hit southwestern region of Kumamoto where fresh downpours were forecast.
+In the scenic tourist area of Gifu in central Japan, officials said landslides and floodwater had left just nearly 1,000 households stranded -- or around 2,300 people.

+But in the hardest-hit region of Kumamoto, attention was turning to clean-up operations after some of the heaviest rain for years.

+An AFP reporter in the area saw part of a road collapsed into a river, and scenes of devastation in flood-affected houses.

+In one home, an elderly man was struggling to clear up the debris and furniture littering the mud-caked floor, his traditional straw tatami mats in one room ruined.

-The rain front started in the southwest in the early hours of Saturday and has since cut a swathe of destruction across Japan, dumping record amounts of rain and causing swollen rivers to break their banks.
+The rain front started in the southwest early Saturday and has since cut a swathe of destruction across Japan, dumping record amounts of rain and causing swollen rivers to burst their banks.

-Japan's Meteorological Agency (JMA) said "heavy rain will likely continue at least until July 12 in a wide area" of the country, calling for "extreme vigilance" on landslide risks and flooding in low-lying areas.
+Japan's Meteorological Agency (JMA) said "heavy rain will likely continue at least until July 12, calling for "extreme vigilance" for possible landslides and flooding in low-lying areas.

-The JMA issued its second-highest evacuation order to more than 4,50,000 people.
-However, such orders are not compulsory and most residents are choosing not to go to shelters, possibly due to coronavirus fears.
+The JMA issued its second-highest evacuation order to around 350,000 people.
+Such orders are not compulsory, however, and most residents are choosing not to go to shelters, possibly due to coronavirus fears.

-An official in Kumamoto said 55 people from the region were confirmed to have perished with four others feared dead.

-Two other deaths have been confirmed on Japan's southwestern island of Kyushu and more than a dozen people are missing or unaccounted for, authorities said.
+The death toll has climbed gradually as more victims are discovered in isolated areas.

+Government spokesman Yoshihide Suga told reporters that 58 people were confirmed dead.

+He said authorities were investigating whether four other deaths were linked to the floods, adding that 17 people were unaccounted for.

-After five days blocked by floodwater and landslides, troops finally managed to rescue some 40 residents in the village of Ashikita in the Kumamoto region.
+After five days blocked by floodwater and landslides, troops finally managed to rescue some 40 residents from Ashikita village in Kumamoto region.

 Kinuyo Nakamura, 68, burst into tears of relief as she finally made it to an evacuation centre.